10 Best Shopping Centers in Warsaw

 4. Galeria Młociny

-Galeria Młociny, which opened its doors in Warsaw’s Bielany district in 2019, is open daily from 10 AM to 10 PM with free parking.
-You can easily get there by metro, bus, or tram.
+Galeria Młociny, which opened in 2019 in Warsaw’s Bielany district, is open daily from 10:00 AM to 10:00 PM.
+Parking is free.
+The mall can be reached by metro, bus, and tram.

-The mall spans three floors with over 200 stores, including the only Primark in Warsaw.
-You’ll find major retailers like TK Maxx, Half Price, Nike, H&M, Zara, and Sinsay.
+More than 200 stores are spread across three floors, including the only Primark in Warsaw.
+Anchor tenants include TK Maxx, Half Price, Nike, H&M, Zara, and Sinsay.

-You’ll also find an Enel-med clinic, Zdrofit gym, and a Multikino cinema with VIP screens.
-All the basics are covered too – banks, beauty salons, dry cleaning, and a pharmacy.
+The center also includes an Enel-med medical clinic, a Zdrofit fitness club, and a Multikino cinema with VIP auditoriums.
+All the practical services are there too: banks, beauty salons, a dry cleaner, and a pharmacy.

 5. Westfield Mokotów